Description

 Risk and Exploitability

-The CVSS score is 5.5 and EPSS information is not available.
+The CVSS score is 5.5 and EPSS score is < 1%.
 The vulnerability is not listed in CISA’s KEV catalogue.
 Exploitation requires local access to a system configured to use RAID5; an attacker could trigger the infinite loop by initiating a read on an overlapped stripe, thereby causing a persistent soft lockup.
 Given the lack of a remote trigger and the need for continuous I/O activity, the exploitation risk is moderate but could be high for critical services running on the affected node.

 Remediation